 There are many speculations why our skin becomes suddenly irritated and ill.
-Theories range from genetic predispositions and sensitivity to food substances, to poor circulation and stress.
+Theories range from genetic predispositions and sensitivity to food substances to poor circulation and stress.
 Regardless of which theory is in vogue, conventional dermatology is at a loss when it comes to questions like: What provokes the outbreak of a skin disease?
 What determines its severity and duration?
-Why does one person develop eczema, another psoriasis and yet another herpes?
+Why does one person develop an eczema, another psoriasis, and yet another herpes?
 Why does a skin rash appear on a particular part of the body?
 Why is it on the left side rather than on the right?

 Dr. med.
 Ryke Geerd Hamer, the originator of German New Medicine (GNM), is the first who provides solid scientific research for understanding the true nature of diseases, including skin disorders.
 By comparing and analyzing his patient's medical records, personal histories, and brains scans (computer tomogram of the brain), Dr. Hamer made a startling discovery.
 He found that every disease (cancer, heart conditions, diabetes, MS, arthritis, etc.) is caused by an identifiable type of “conflict shock” (loss, abandonment, self-devaluation, etc.), which correlates to the same area in the brain that controls the disease.
 He also established that every disease runs in two phases, provided the related conflict can be resolved.
 The first, conflict active phase, is characterized by mental and emotional distress, cold extremities, little appetite, and sleep disturbances.
-The second phase, or healing phase, shows typically symptoms such as fatigue, head aches, fever, inflammation, or painful swelling.
+The second phase, or healing phase, shows typically symptoms such as fatigue, headaches, fever, inflammation, or painful swelling.

 The quintessence of Dr. Hamer's fundamental discoveries is that diseases such as cancer are not the result of a malfunctioning organism, but are instead Biological Special Programs that have been successfully practiced for millions of years.